tomjaguarpaw/haskell-opaleye/Doc/Design/DESIGN.md

 It's very heavyweight to abstract over anything in SQL.
-You can perhaps use temporary tables and views and you can perhaps use named columns as "let bindings" but it's all very clumsy.
+You can perhaps use temporary tables and views and you can perhaps use named fields as "let bindings" but it's all very clumsy.
 This means it's very hard to reuse code.

 It's awkward to generate composable SQL strings from another language